cind-210/LearnCode/docs/en/sessions.md

 ## Current Limitations

-- Sessions are scoped only by the local `.sessions` directory, not by a global per-project directory like MiniCode's `~/.mini-code/projects`.
+- Sessions are scoped only by the local `.sessions` directory, not by a global per-project directory.
 - There is no separate transcript renderer module.
 - Auto compact does not yet append a compact boundary event; manual compact does.